 In North America, malanga is more commonly referred to as “elephant ear” and is generally grown as an ornamental.
 At the base of the plant is the corm or tuber around which radiate smaller corms.

 The plant’s foliage can grow up to five feet long with huge leaves that look much akin to elephant ears.
 The young leaves are edible and used like spinach.
-The corm or tuber is earthy brown, looks kind of like big yam and can range from anywhere between ½ to 2 pounds in size.
-The exterior hides the crisp interior yellow to reddish flesh.
+The corm or tuber is earthy brown, looks kind of like big yam and can range from anywhere between ½ to 2 pounds in

 In South America and other tropical regions, malanga tubers are commonly cultivated for use in the cuisines of those regions.
 The flavor is like a starchy nut.
 The tuber is high in calories and fiber along with riboflavin and folate.
 It also contains a modicum of iron and vitamin C.